wcmc-its/ReCiter-Publication-Manager/README.md

 - **Order of output attributes** - Allows admins to decide the order in which attributes are displayed, including in the CSV outputs, the web interface, and sort function
 - **Maximum records output** - The maximum number of records that can be output to the CSV files

 ## Funding acknowledgment

+Publication Manager has been funded by:
+- Lyrasis through its Catalyst fund
+- National Library of Medicine, National Institutes of Health under a cooperative agreement with Region 7

-Various components of the ReCiter suite of applications have been funded by the following:
+The ReCiter suite of applications has been funded by the following:
 - The National Institutes of Health National Center for Advancing Translational Sciences through grant number UL1TR002384

-- National Library of Medicine, National Institutes of Health under a cooperative agreement with Region 7
-- Lyrasis through its Catalyst fund
+## Learn more

+Please submit any questions to [Paul Albert](mailto:paa2013@med.cornell.edu) or publications@med.cornell.edu.
+You may expect a response within one to two business days.

+We use GitHub issues to track bugs and feature requests.
+If you find a bug, please feel free to open an issue.

+Contributions welcome!